 The salmon burger is probably one of my favourite meals I love to make at home.
 Mainly because they are simple to prepare and can accompany a quick salad or steamed or roasted vegetables very quickly after I finish work.
 I often serve them with oven roasted sweet potato or a salad made from shaved fennel, rocket, lemon and cold pressed olive oil.
-This purely delicious recipe is also featured in my 80/20 book.
+These burgers are featured in Purely Delicious the cookbook.

 What’s great about them:

 Salmon is a great source of omega 3 fatty acids that are anti-inflammatory to the body and critical for good health.
 Omega 3′s are essential fats that must be obtained from our diet.
 Omega-3s support the body’s health in every way and are vital in the fight against diabetes and cardiovascular disease.
 Omega 3′s also help to lower cholesterol, reduce high blood pressure, nourish the immune system and reduce symptoms of arthritis and depression.
 Another great thing about these burgers is that it’s a great source of quality protein that can help build and repair the body, nourish your immune system as well as sustain lean muscle.

 500 g (1 lb 2oz) fresh raw skinless and boneless salmon fillet, chopped